 Leveraging opportunities to address early substance use for youth in primary care settings

 During adolescence, youth often begin to experiment with alcohol or other drugs.
-Early intervention at this stage is key to preventing this substance use experimentation from leading to consequences including but not limited to substance use disorder.
-Screening, brief intervention, and referral to treatment (SBIRT) is the recommended evidence-based approach to ensure early intervention with youth who are being seen in primary care.
-Evidence suggests this does not happen as often as intended in practice.
-The researchers in this study examined youth substance use reported during primary care visits.
-They also examined provider perspectives on the feasibility of doing SBIRT in routine practice.
+Early intervention is key to preventing substance use consequences.
+Screening, brief intervention, and referral to treatment (SBIRT) is the recommended evidence-based approach to providing early intervention with youth seen in primary care, but this seldom occurs.
+This study examined youth substance use reported during primary care visits and examined provider perspectives on the feasibility of doing SBIRT in routine practice.

 WHAT PROBLEM DOES THIS STUDY ADDRESS?